anantakrroy/MagicHats/MagicHats/README.md

+#Projects in the repo

+* Magic Hats- a simple AR based magic trick app

-# ARKit Unity Course Assets
+### ARKit Unity Course Assets

-If you are enrolled in the Udacity ARKit Program, these are the course assets you will be using to complete the course material.
+This repository will be home to the projects of the Learn ARKit with Unity course by Udacity

 ### Compiled in Unity 2017.1.1f1